 Check out vibrant music and culture in Montevideo

 Discover the warmth of a Uruguay winter wine tasting

 What better way to deal with winter than nursing a fine wine.
 July might see an influx of Brazilians at the wineries.
 Brazilians LOVE to come to Uruguay and use the leather boots they bought on their last trip to Uruguay and have not used since.
 But the rest of the time you’ll have the wineries pretty much to yourself.
-Arrange a visit to a winery just outside of the capital like Artesana or a fine wine tasting with a premium expert like Manuel Filgueira at his dining table–and marvel at the warmth and informality of the Uruguay wine world.
+Arrange a visit to a winery just outside of the capital with Wine Explorers or a fine wine tasting with a premium expert like Manuel Filgueira at his dining table–and marvel at the warmth and informality of the Uruguay wine world.

 Brave the Storm of Santa Rosa

 Every year five days before or five days after August 30, Uruguayans brace for La Tormenta de Santa Rosa –or Storm of Santa Rosa–an annual storm!
 It’s a weird weather phenomenon caused by the first warm winds of the southern spring clashing with cold fronts from the Antarctic.
 You have to see footage of the damage from Santa Rosas past.

 Warm up on guiso